 Airplane and Airport Hygiene

 Another precaution that is introduced fairly early is thermal screening at airport entrances.
 This method allows authorities to detect infected individuals upon the entrance screening and enables the country to isolate the person before infecting others.
 However, it is now known that it is hard, if not impossible, to detect an infected person if the disease is at its incubation period.
-Therefore, it is very important to take heed of the warnings made by the authorities and to avoid contact if it is not absolutely necessary.
+Therefore, it is very important to take heed of the warnings made by the authorities and to avoid contact unless necessary.
 As many countries consider going into lockdown or employing quarantine policies, it is important to be responsible to be able to prevent further loss of mobility and interruptions of international traffic.